lab1092/blender-manual_ja/manual/render/blender_render/textures/types/nodes/convertor.rst

 To change the hue of the selected color in the colorband, :kbd:`LMB` click on the swatch, and use the popup color picker control to select a new color.
-Press :kbd:`Enter` to set that color.
+Press :kbd:`Return` to set that color.

-To add colors, hold :kbd:`Ctrl` down and :kbd:`LMB` click inside the gradient.
+To add colors,
+hold :kbd:`Ctrl` down and :kbd:`Ctrl-LMB` click inside the gradient.
 Edit colors by clicking on the rectangular color swatch, which pops up a color-editing dialog.
 Drag the gray slider to edit Alpha values.
 Note that you can use textures for masks (or to simulate the old "Emit" functionality)